 I would recommend using this door-kit over a wooden door.

 Well, of course, it’s strong and locks, so the door cannot be lifted by predators once closed, but another less obvious reason is that it is lightweight, and that will extend the life of your batteries and reduce wear and tear on the cord and motor.

-At one time, I had four different automatic chicken doors on my chicken coops; the two with heavy wooden doors needed the batteries replacing regularly and had the cords frey and break after extended use.
+I had four different automatic chicken doors on my chicken coops; the two with heavy wooden doors needed the batteries replaced regularly and had the cords fray and break after extended use.

-The locking is performed by two plastic hooks that are spring-loaded and come out of the door into slots in the side rails when the door is fully lowered.
-This prevents the door from being lifted, as I demonstrate in the Video that’s coming up below.
+The locking is performed by two spring-loaded plastic hooks and come out of the door into slots in the side rails when the door is fully lowered.
+This prevents the door from being lifted, as I demonstrate in the video that’s coming up below.

 Installing the automatic chicken door